Winnner of the Nobel Prize, Pulitzer Prize, National Medal of Freedom and many more awards. Read the author's books and get sources about her works.

 Understanding Morrison's Works

 Read articles, books, eBooks to better understand her works.
-Must access on campus or have COM ID for off campus access.
+Must access on campus or login with your COM account for off campus access.

 The Cambridge Companion to Toni MorrisonNobel laureate Toni Morrison is one of the most widely studied of contemporary American authors.
 Her novels, particularly Beloved, have had a dramatic impact on the American canon and attracted considerable critical commentary.
 This 2007 Companion introduces and examines her oeuvre as a whole, the first evaluation to include not only her famous novels, but also her other literary works (short story, drama, musical, and opera), her social and literary criticism, and her career as an editor and teacher.
 Innovative contributions from internationally recognized critics and academics discuss Morrison's themes, narrative techniques, language and political philosophy, and explain the importance of her work to American studies and world literature.
 This comprehensive and accessible approach, together with a chronology and guide to further reading, makes this an essential book for students and scholars of African American literature.